sergueik/selenium_java/jna_autoit/README.md

 ### Info

-This directory contains a replica of [JNAutoIt - JNA AutoitX dll wrapper](https://github.com/midorlo/JNAutoIt) by Midorlo that generates a java method wrapping all core AutoitX [functions](https://documentation.help/AutoItX/) from the dll which can be e.g. installed from
+This directory contains a replica of [JNAutoIt - JNA AutoitX dll wrapper](https://github.com/midorlo/JNAutoIt) by [Michael Dorlöchter] that generates a java method wrapping all core AutoitX [functions](https://documentation.help/AutoItX/) from the dll which can be e.g. installed from
 [Nuget package for AutoitX](https://www.nuget.org/packages/AutoItX/). without doing the COM registration.
 This project is also tracked in a [fork](https://github.com/sergueik/JNAutoIt)